7 Weird Things Covert Narcissists Do (Strange Behaviors!)

 They give various justifications, both credible and improbable, for not doing the work you assigned them.

-• The simple explanation is no responsibility means no chance to screw up, and thus no taking the blame.
+• The simple explanation is that no responsibility means no chance to screw up, and thus no taking the blame.

 • They may also conclude that “complying” with your demands makes them feel like a slave or a servant, lowering their self-esteem.